JTYKolesar/post-install-config/README.md

 <h3>&#9312; Prerequisites and Installation</h3>

 _This tutorial assumes you have already established a virtual machine with the prerequisite files installed for working osTicket._ </br>
-_Credentials and configurations that will be used in this tutorial can be found in the ["Prerequisites and Installation"](https://github.com/JTYKolesar/osticket-prereqs) tutorial._ </br>
+_Credentials and configurations that will be used in this tutorial can be found in the ["Prerequisites and Installation"](https://github.com/JTYKolesar/osticket-prereqs) demonstration._ </br>
 _* NOTE: The osTicket system might randomly logout your account, so just login again if that happens._
 <hr>